suse-edge/edge-image-builder/README.md

   specify the name of the configuration file.
 * `--config-dir` - Specifies the image configuration directory.
 Keep in mind that this is relative to the running container, so its value must match the mounted volume.
-* `--build-dir` - (optional) If unspecified, EIB will use a temporary directory inside the container for assembling/generating the components used in the build.
-This may be specified to a location within the mounted volume to make the build artifacts available after the container completes.
-In this example, a directory named `_build` will be created in the image configuration directory and will persist after EIB finishes.
-This directory will contain subdirectories storing the respective artifacts of the different builds.
+* `--build-dir` - (Optional) If unspecified, EIB will create a `_build` directory under the image configuration directory for assembling/generating the components used in the build which will persist after EIB finishes.
+This may also be specified to another location within a mounted volume.
+The directory will contain subdirectories storing the respective artifacts of the different builds as well as cached copies of certain downloaded files.
 * `--validate` - If specified, the specified image definition and configuration directory will be checked to ensure the build can proceed, however the image will not actually be built.